Welcome Back!

 International Day of the Girl Child 2022

 With adversity however, comes resourcefulness, creativity, tenacity and resilience.
-As the United Nations says “it is time for us all to stand accountable – with and for girls – and to invest in a future that believes in their agency, leadership and potential”.
+As the United Nations says ‘it is time to listen to girls, to invest in proven solutions that will accelerate progress towards a future in which every girl can fulfil her potential.’

 How you can get involved with International Day of the Girl Child activities